Hiswe/a-count/README.md

 In a tech point view, should support:

 - should work without JS activated on the client
-- clear separation of the app & the API
+- clear separation of the app & the API (mono-repository)
 - authentication
 - i18n